jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/CopyConstructor/task.md

 ```

 Another possible use-case scenario: given two existing arrays,
-a user might want to re-assign one of them, copying the elements of the other.
+a user might want to reassign one of them, copying the elements of the other.
 The C++ language has a tool for that too!
-It is called the _copy assignment operator_, and can be declared as follows:
+It is called the _copy assignment operator_, which can be declared as follows:

 ```c++
 int_array& operator=(const int_array& other) {